manfredspitze/intro-vs-code-starter/instructions.md

 ## Objective

-> *I can create and name a project folder in Visual Studio Code*
+> *I can create and name a project folder in Visual Studio Code.*
 >
-> *I can add files to my folder in VS Code*
+> *I can add files to my folder in VS Code.*
 >
-> *I can edit files I've added to my folder in VS Code*
+> *I can edit files I've added to my folder in VS Code.*

 ## Sample Output